nova93/presentation-income-and-expenditure-form-challenges/slides/solution_1_problem_2.md

 <!--
 - We did have to come up with a new spreadsheet
-- Custom calculations
+- Comparison against averages
+- Verification with user (phone call)
-- Upload a file to the case
+- Edit (if necessary) and upload to the case
 -->